Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: CRT Procedure for Testing Extensions

-\subsection{CRT Procedure for Testing Extensions}
+\section{CRT Procedure for Testing Extensions}

-In this appendix, we describe in further detail how to carry out all the resampling procedure for the tests introduced in Section~\ref{subsection:generalization}~and~\ref{subsection:extensions}.
+In this appendix, we describe in further detail how to carry out all the resampling procedures for the tests introduced in Sections~\ref{subsection:generalization}~and~\ref{subsection:extensions}.

-\subsubsection{Testing $\widetilde{H_0}$}
+\subsection{Testing $H_0^{\text{General}}$}

-When testing $\widetilde{H_0}$, the resampling procedure is different than Algorithm~\ref{algo:CRT} because Equation~\eqref{eq:CRT_general} forces us to hold $(h(\widetilde{X}), Z)$ constant rather than holding only $Z$ constant.
-The conditional distribution of $\widetilde{X} \mid h(\widetilde{X})$ constrains $\widetilde{X}$ to be randomized only within the factor levels of interest.
+When testing $H_0^{\text{General}}$, the resampling procedure is different than Algorithm~\ref{algo:CRT} because Equation~\eqref{eq:CRT_general} forces us to hold $(h(\bX), \bZ)$ constant rather than holding only $\bZ$ constant.
+The conditional distribution of $\bX \mid (h(\bX), \bZ)$ constrains $\bX$ to be randomized only within the factor levels of interest.
 For concreteness, consider the immigration example in Section~\ref{subsection:immigration_results}.
-In this case, $h(\widetilde{X})$ groups levels \textit{Mexico} and \textit{Europe} to one output while keeping all the other countries of origin the same.
+In this case, $h(\bX)$ groups levels \textit{Mexico} and \textit{Europe} to one output while keeping all the other countries of origin the same.
 Therefore, when obtaining the resamples for the ``country of origin'' factor, we keep all countries except \textit{Mexico} and \textit{Europe} constant, i.e., countries such as \textit{China} do not get re-randomized.
-For the entries corresponding to \textit{Mexico} and \textit{Europe}, we resample values \textit{Mexico} and \textit{Europe} with probabilities $(0.25, 0.75)$ respectively (since 3 countries make up Europe).
+For the entries corresponding to \textit{Mexico} and \textit{Europe}, we resample values \textit{Mexico} and \textit{Europe} with probabilities $(0.25, 0.75)$, respectively (since 3 countries make up Europe).
 We present this resampling procedure in Algorithm~\ref{algo:CRT_generlized}.
+Lastly, we remark that Algorithm~\ref{algo:CRT_generlized} remains the same when testing $\overline{H}_0^{\text{General}}$ except we repalce $\bX$ with $\overline{\bX}$.

-\subsubsection{Testing the Regularity Assumptions}
+\subsection{Testing the Regularity Assumptions}